-Visiting a shaman on the Mentawai Islands!
+Visiting a shaman on the Mentawai Islands of the coast of Sumatra – Indonesia.
 That almost sounds like a tv reality show in which you are not starring, right?
 Or at least as an expedition where we as ‘normal tourists’ don’t come because it takes you weeks to get there?
 Travelling becomes easier and far away, foreign cultures come closer!
-And so I went to the Mentawai Islands for 4 days to stay with the shaman!
+And so I went to the Mentawai Islands – Indonesia for 4 days to stay with the shaman!

 In the beginning of my travels I traveled purely the tourist spots, these travels are easier because you are always close to tourism.
 As I have more experience in traveling I also long for more remote places and therefore more authentic experiences.
 I had already seen several times that you could spend the night with the shaman on the Mentawai islands near Sumatra, Indonesia and of course that seemed very interesting to me!
 Just meeting a shaman was something that appealed to my imagination and then the whole journey towards it, a long way into the jungle and far away from civilization, staying at their home for a few days.